Degen-dev/Degeneracy/README.md

 * Port: The port you want Degeneracy to listen on.
 * SSl: Set to true if you would like to use HTTPS (recommended for VPS)
 * Title: the title you want your tabs to be for Corrosion.
 (Does not affect icon)
-* Prefix: The prefix you want for Corrosion. (reccomended that you keep it the same)
+* Prefix: The prefix you want for Corrosion. (recomended that you keep it the same)
 * Codec: Basic encryption method for filter evasion in Corrosion.
 (Options include `xor`, `base64`, or `classic`. xor or base64 are recommended)
 * Blacklist: Sites that you want to block with Corrosion.
 * Smokeprefix: Prefix for smoke. (recommended that you keep it the same)